Inverse Optimization: Theory and Applications: Applications in Estimation Problems

 \paragraph{Liver transplantation.}

-Several papers have formulated Markov decision process models to determine when a patient in need of a new organ should accept a living-donor transplant~\citep{alagoz2004optimal, alagoz2007choosing, alagoz2007determining}.
+Several papers have formulated Markov decision process models to determine when a patient should accept a living-donor transplant~\citep{alagoz2004optimal, alagoz2007choosing, alagoz2007determining}.
 In~\cite{erkin2010eliciting}, the authors propose the inverse problem.
-Specifically, by assuming a control-limit policy over ordered health states describing when a patient switches from waiting to accepting an offered liver, inverse optimization can be used to determine patient preferences over the health states that make the observed policy optimal.
+By assuming a control-limit policy over ordered health states describing when a patient switches from waiting to accepting an offered liver, inverse optimization can determine patient preferences over the health states that make the observed policy optimal.
 Their paper applied formulation \eqref{eq:inverse_mdp} with a weighted 1-norm in the objective and polyhedral constraints on the cost vector to generate a linear inverse problem.